Sherlock7X/Sherlock7X.github.io/_pages/about.md

 - **Data-Driven Financial Modeling**

-I am currently focused on applying **Reinforcement Learning** to quantitative finance — particularly in optimal hedging and portfolio allocation.
+I am currently focused on applying **Reinforcement Learning** to quantitative finance, particularly in optimal hedging and portfolio allocation.

 I am also curious about:
 - Generative AI in finance